Facelifted Volkswagen e-up! to be revealed in September

-The Volkswagen e-up! is “currently closed for ordering” in the UK due to long delivery lead times, it has been revealed.
+Back in January, the e-up! was “closed for ordering” in the UK due to long delivery lead times.

-“A significant surge in demand for the e-up! across the markets has resulted in our factories hitting their maximum production capacity,” a spokesperson for the German brand said.
+“A significant surge in demand for the e-up! across the markets has resulted in our factories hitting their maximum production capacity,” a spokesperson for the company said at the time.
 “Build times for new customers would therefore be too long so, to avoid disappointment, we have taken the decision to close ordering of the car.

 “It is, for the time being, no longer possible to order a new e-up!.
 However, e-Golf remains available to order.
 We will re-open the ordering process as soon as is practicable.”

-However, only 27 e-up!s were sold in the UK 2018, suggesting that the city car - which was originally launched in 2014 - has been struggling to compete with more advanced, longer-range models.
+Only 27 e-up! models were sold in the UK 2018, suggesting that the city car - which was originally launched in 2014 - has been struggling to compete with more advanced, longer-range models.